Apprenticeship Funding, Incentives and Costs

 Please see the section relevant to your organisation below for further details.

-- Aged 19 or over – The business would make a 5% contribution towards the apprenticeship (eg if the apprenticeship is valued at £9000, the business would make a contribution of £450+VAT).
+- Aged 22 or over – The business would make a 5% contribution towards the apprenticeship (eg if the apprenticeship is valued at £9000, the business would make a contribution of £450+VAT).
+The contribution is paid in one instalment at the start of the apprenticeship.
+The business would also need to pay the wage of the apprentice as well as any exam and end point assessment resit costs.

 -